What is the best area to stay in Maui Hawaii?

-I like the west (Kaanapali) side because it has beautiful lush green mountains, and is very close to Lahaina (a fun historic tourist town with shopping, restaurants, and boat harbor).
+I like the west (Kaanapali) side because it has beautiful lush green mountains, and is very close to Lahaina (a fun historic tourist town with shopping, restaurants, and a boat harbor).
 In addition, the condo section of the west side (Kahana and Napili) has much less traffic than the condo section of the south side (Kihei).
 And most west Maui condos are right on the ocean, while most south Maui condos are across the street from the ocean.
 So some people feel that the west side is the best area to stay in Maui.

 However, the south side has the advantage of slightly less rain in the winter.
-Kihei (the condo area of the south side) has more family restaurants than the condo area of the west side.
+Kihei (the condo area on the south side) has more family restaurants than the condo area on the west side.
 And Wailea (the luxury area of the south side) is a quieter area than Kaanapali (the luxury area of the west side).
 Kihei on the south side is a little closer to the sights of the other areas of Maui than you would be if you stay on the west side.
 So some people feel that the south side is the best area to stay in Maui.

 The map below shows the area of Maui that is called the “West Side” and the area of Maui that is called the “South Side.”
 It takes about one hour to drive between the west side and the south side.